-The Artemisia Institute is pleased to announce our innagural exhibition.
+The Artemisia Institute is pleased to announce our inagural exhibition.
 Each year, the institute will present a show on a theme related to one of our research streams.
-This year the exhibition is titled ROOT SHOCK, research stream is MIGRATIONS AND MOBILITIES.
+This year the exhibition is titled ROOT SHOCK, working in the research stream of MIGRATIONS AND MOBILITIES.

 Root shock, or transplant shock, is a term from botany that refers to a number of stresses occurring in recently transplanted trees and shrubs.
 It involves failure of the plant to root well, consequently the plant becomes poorly established in the landscape (Pecknold 2001).

 Dr. Mindy Fullilove (2004) applied this term to displacement of people, where she says: